Why I Need Your Help?

 Cover the costs for legal representation in relation to my claim currently before the European Court of Human Rights.

-Cover the cost award made against me by the Employment Tribunal in favour of Ms. Henrietta Hill QC, which is currently awaiting a detailed assessment by the County Court.
+Cover the cost award made against me by the Employment Tribunal in favour of Ms. Henrietta Hill QC (now known as The Honourable Mrs Justice Hill) to be assessed by the County Court.

 Cover the costs for legal representation in relation to my appeal against my dismissal, currently before the Employment Appeal Tribunal.